JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 benchmarking program.
 I started with a supervisor meeting, receiving positive feedback on my interim submission and noting that I could simplify the directory structure of my codebase, specific requirements for the benchmarking program.
 My focus then shifted to researching and conceptualising the implementation of MGF1 (Mask Generation Function 1) to meet the requirements in instantiating the signatures with provably secure parameters for a large hash output.
 I updated the requirements section of my report, redefining it for the more comprehensive benchmarking program and revising user stories to encompass its expanded functionality.
 The week culminated in drafting a new UML use case diagram and beginning to overhaul the design section to align with these new requirements.
 Looking ahead, I plan to update other design diagrams and start adapting the lower level implementation of the signature schemes for instantiation provably secure parameters.

+## Diary Entry - Week of 22nd January - 28th January 2024

+This week, I focused on enhancing the key generation process and refining the signature schemes in my project.
+I implemented the Mask Generation Function 1 (MGF1) and modified the key generation to support provably secure parameters, particularly enabling a smaller 'e' value.
+I then refactored the hash function integration within the signature schemes, adding support for SHA-512 and improving the design for future extensibility and updated the RSASSA_PKCS1_v1_5 scheme to allow instantiation with these new parameters.
+By the end of the week, all signature schemes were adapted to be instantiated with provably secure parameters.
+Additionally, I restructured the SignatureController.
+The refactor involved creating a new interface for common view update operations and dividing the controller into an abstract parent class for shared functionalities and distinct child classes for specific tasks in signature creation and verification.
+This reorganisation aimed to enhance functionality and maintenance, delineating shared and specific tasks for signature creation and verification.